KhalidOukssim/KhalidOukssim/README.md

 - 🌍 I'm mostly active within the **Flutter Community**
 - 🌱 Learning all about **PWA**
 - 🌍 Interested in **AI & Robotics**
-- ⚡️ Fun fact: I'm a huge fan of Game Of Thrones
+- ⚡️ Fun fact: I'm a huge fan of Silicon Valley

 ## ⚡ Technologies